Paul Budde

 • Adallinda, the mother of Theodoric

 Interestingly, again according to Einhard, he loved his daughters so much that he kept them within his household and against the tradition of the day didn’t give them in marriage, some married after their father’s death.
+This might have been a too rosy picture, this has also been interpreted more or less as the ‘imprisonment’ of his daughters.

 Charlemagne’s legacy

-A very important legacy of Charlemagne is the large volume of legislation, with repeated instructions on all matter secular and ecclesial.
+A very important legacy of Charlemagne is the large volume of legislation, with repeated instructions on all matter secular and ecclesiastical.
 Also impressive are – as we saw above – the widespread contacts he established as far afield as Cord0ba, Constantinople and Baghdad as well as international trade with Britain, the Baltic and the key trading ports of those days Birka (Sweden) and Dorestad (Low Countries).

 He also reformed his army.
 Landowners had to train and held ready for service -during set periods of time – military troops based on the size of their land.